What is a cataract?

 - The surgical wounds have progressively become smaller and now the latest technique is “Micro-coaxial Phacoemulsification” or MICS.

-- Wound healing and refractive stabilization is faster in MICS than in traditional phaco.
+- Wound healing and refractive stabilization are faster in MICS than in traditional phaco.

 Is there a choice in the type of lens to be implanted in the eye?